Frugal living gets a bad rap sometimes.

 The Risk-Taking Cheapskate

 Sometimes, in your zeal to save money, you can end up putting your own health and safety at risk.
-This kind of cheapskate behavior isn’t always as easy to spot as unethical or stingy behavior, but sometimes it’s obvious when you’ve crossed a line.
+This kind of cheapskate behavior isn’t always as easy to spot as unethical or stingy behavior, but it can be obvious when you’ve crossed a line.

 8. Dangerous DIY

 This is a good way to end up with a nasty case of food poisoning.
-Food doesn’t go bad the minute it passes the expiration date on the container – but if it looks or smells at all off, it’s not safe to put in your body.
-If you’re not sure whether something in your fridge is still good, check out these guidelines from Everyday Health.
+Food doesn’t go bad the minute it passes the expiration date on the container, but if it looks or smells at all off, it’s not safe to consume.
+If you’re not sure whether something in your fridge is still good, check these guidelines from Everyday Health.

 How to Tell the Difference